vishwasjha17/Hello-World/README.md

 You can take any one of the following courses/videos.
 One is just sufficient.
 If you want you take more than one too!

 ### 1.1 Here are some Youtube Tutorials/Videos
-* [Git and Github for Poets by The Coding Train](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) (It's for everyone and not just poets :P)
+* [Git and Github for Poets by The Coding Train](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) (It's for everyone and not just poets:stuck_out_tongue_winking_eye:)
 * [What is Git | What is GitHub | Git Tutorial | GitHub Tutorial | Devops Tutorial | Edureka](https://www.youtube.com/watch?v=xuB1Id2Wxak)

-### 1.2 Here are some Free Courses
+### 1.2 Here are some Free Courses:free:
 * [Pick any Free Udemy Course for learning Git](https://www.udemy.com/courses/search/?q=git&src=ukw&p=1&price=price-free&lang=en)
 * [Version Control with Git by Udacity](https://in.udacity.com/course/version-control-with-git--ud123)

 ## 2. Contribute Here!
 Follow these steps (Better try it yourself first!)

-### 2.1 Fork this Repository (commonly called as Repo)
+### 2.1 Fork this Repository:fork_and_knife:(commonly called as Repo:open_file_folder:)
 Fork this Repo by clicking on the Fork button on the top of this page.
 This will create a copy of this Repo in your Github account.

 ### 2.2 Clone this Repo Locally
-* Go to your GitHub account and to this forked Repo, click on the `Clone or Download` button and then click the Copy to Clipboard Icon.
+* Go to your GitHub account and to this forked Repo, click on the `Clone or Download` button and then click the Copy to Clipboard Icon.:clipboard:
 * Now open Command Line/Terminal.
 * Switch to the Directory where you want to Clone this Repo.
 * Run this Command